leotiger/grav-plugin-backup-manager/README.md

 * purging
 * clean up of failed backups
 * enhanced cli
+* access to a reduced set of options for non super users
 * etc., etc.

-## Known Issues

-A lot, this is still a baby.
-It's doing a good job but needs participation!
-One annoying thing detected just before launch: The backup manager should show up for allowed users (with sufficient credentials) but it doesn't, but that's probably due to the fact that I'm on a kind of an Admin Pro Site, for all the other stuff I'm working on...
-Too tired to fix this now.
-You'd do admin only right now! :-) And I want feedback first... before offering additional efforts on this.

 ## Configuration

 You can customize the backup process for your instance in the settings of the plugin.
-Backup Manager facilitates a test mode that allows you to adapt "THE BACKUP MANAGER FOR GRAV" (a joke) to your environment, low resources: you restrict: you need support, just stuff all into a partial "config backup", etc... configs are important for support...
+Backup Manager facilitates a test mode that allows you to adapt "THE MOTHER OF ALL BACKUPS FOR GRAV" (a joke) to your environment, low resources: you restrict: you need support, just stuff all into a partial "config backup", etc... configs are important for support...
+It does not include php status right now but it will for the config scope.

 ## Installation